kuljeet234/Minor-ML-projects/README.md

 # Minor ML projects

-In this particular repository i will be adding all the minor and basic details about machine learning.
+In this particular repository i will be adding all the minor and major concepts of machine learning.